 - · web-API service

 - · SFTP service

-- FTP service
+- · FTP service

-- Magic Folder service

 - · helper service

 - · storage service.

 A client/server that provides storage service (i.e. storing shares for clients) is called a "storage server".
 If it provides any of the other services, it is a "storage client" (a node can be both a storage server and a storage client).
 A client/server node that provides web-API service is called a "gateway".